 - You have not filed a tax return for years.
 You have met all the minimum requirements for Social Security and now you want to receive your Social Security benefits.

-U.S. Tax International has almost twenty years specializing in serving U.S. citizens living abroad.
+U.S. Tax International has more than twenty years specializing in serving U.S. citizens living abroad.
 These are just a few of the more common ways U.S. citizens find themselves in trouble by not filing a tax return.

 - International Experts

 - Our professionals live overseas, so the understand the needs of the expatriate.